Sibuan Island

 A man on Sibuan Island

-Be informed that other than a small and smelly toilet in the center of Sibuan, there is no restaurant and other amenities in Sibuan.
-Bring your food and water if you want to spend long hours on this island (usually travel agent will prepare for you).
+Be informed that, other than a small and smelly toilet in the center of Sibuan, there are no restaurants or other amenities in Sibuan.
+Bring your food and water if you want to spend long hours on this island (usually, the travel agent will prepare it for you).

 Friend group photo in Sibuan